james-nesbitt/boch/README.md

   now all of the other commands can control this container with the same --container {name} flag

-Commit changes from a container to an image (all new containers will contain that change)
+Commit changes from a container to an image (all new containers from that image then contain that change)

   $/> manage/control commit [--container {which source container}] [--image {which image}] [--version {image tag/version}]